INFO-4602-5602/project-1-peya8291/Submission/Yan/readme.md

 Bell: Styling your Visualization (Done)

-I download an old floral paper background and use URL creating background.
+I download an old grunge parchment background and use URL creating background.
 In the projector1.css file, I was styling the body part and use different font.
 I also put a background color (light blue) as back up.
 I choose this background, because users can clearly see the visualization.
 User could focus on visualization, not the background. body {
     font-family: sans-serif;
     font-size: 11px;